 I’ll be honest when the pandemic first hit I was happy to stay home.
 Work was non-stop and intense.
 I’m pretty sure I was working sixty-plus hours a week, getting little sleep, and eating the wrong foods on the go.
 So, those first two weeks, I literally did nothing.

 I run a non-profit with a very small staff so I’m used to working from home but not being at home if that makes sense.
-Meetings, traveling, teaching, networking, and collaboration are a big part of what I do, and what was usually done outside of my home are now done via Zoom or Google Meets.
+Meetings, traveling, teaching, networking, and collaboration are a big part of what I do, and what was usually done outside of my home is now done via Zoom or Google Meets.
 Of course, I still take care of my personal hygiene (and I hope you do too), and since the salons opened back up I’ve been seeing my stylist like a much-needed therapy session.

-Sweats, crocs, loose t-shirts, no bra when I can get away with it has become my preferred wardrobe (can I get a witness?).
+Sweats, crocs, loose t-shirts, and no bra when I can get away with it have become my preferred wardrobe (can I get a witness?).
 I’m becoming a professional at shopping, banking, and doing everything else online.
-There are plenty of home projects for me to complete so unless I’m going to the grocery store, or the hair salon, there’s no need to go outside which is unfortunate because I bought a butt load of heels in December 2019 (did I mention how much I love a cute shoe?).
+There are plenty of home projects for me to complete so unless I’m going to the grocery store or the hair salon, there’s no need to go outside which is unfortunate because I bought a butt load of heels in December 2019 (did I mention how much I love a cute shoe?).

 Needless to say, sheltering in place has us all home with plenty of time to think and deal with ourselves, family, friends, insecurities, and whatnot, which can be a lot to work through for some people, might be a little depressing and, if you’re not careful, can take you down a dark rabbit hole.

 In an effort to keep my canvas lit like a Thomas Kinkade painting, I’ve been spending more time in prayer (maybe that’s meditation for you), enjoying quality family time, game nights, baking, journaling, writing, and laughing.